wb-airbus/soxy/README.md

 resources locally using a common protocol.
 At the time of writing, soxy provides:

+- a bootstrap module using a PowerShell backend script;
 - a (basic) FTP server to access the virtual machine's filesystem;
 - a telnet-like interface to spawn and interact with a console/shell executed on the virtual machine;